Online, Saves Time

 2. Building Notice Applications

-In the case of a Building Notice, a site plan and other particulars in accordance with Regulation 13.
-Additional information may be requested.
+In the case of a Building Notice, a site plan and other particulars in accordance with the building work etc are to be submitted in accordance with Regulation 12(2)(a)

 3. Regularisation Applications

-In accordance with Building Regulations 21 (3), the Council may require the applicant to take reasonable steps, including laying open the unauthorised works for inspection, making tests and taking samples as the authority think appropriate to ascertain what work, if any, is required to secure compliance with the relevant legislation.
+In accordance with the Building Regulations, Regulation 18 (3), the Council may require the applicant to take reasonable steps, including laying open the unauthorised works for inspection, making tests and taking samples as the authority think appropriate to ascertain what work, if any, is required to secure compliance with the relevant legislation.

 4. The Party Wall Act 1996